How long does paint take to dry? Your guide to must-know drying times

 How long does it take for paint to fully dry?

 All paints go through the same stages once they have been applied.
-They are wet, before becoming touch dry and finally completely dry which is also known as cured.
+They are wet, before becoming touch dry and finally hardening, which is known as curing.
+It's worth noting that touch dry and recoat times are different from fully cured.
+Hill points out, “A water-based paint can feel dry within an hour; however, whilst it may feel dry to the touch, paint needs time to harden (or cure).

 How do you know when paint is dry?